thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-PROTOCOL.md

 ![Protocol deployment sequence diagram](../images/ProtocolDeployment.png)

 1. Open a new terminal
+2. Create a fresh .env: `touch .env`
-2. Set the RPC URL
+3. Set the RPC URL
    1. Choose the RPC URL that corresponds with the desired environment and chain.
    2. Export it to zsh.
 The following is an example when working with a local blockchain in the localhost:
         ````
         export ETH_RPC_URL=http://localhost:8545
         ````
-3. Set the Protocol Owner Private Key
+4. Set the Protocol Owner Private Key
    1. This is the private key for the account that will "own" all the protocol contracts and has full permissions to upgrade.
 It is recommended that this address is a disposable address, and that the ownership of the protocol pass to a multi-signature wallet immediately after deployment.

       *NOTE: This account needs to have sufficient funds to cover deployment costs and ownership transfer.*